TyberiusPrime/mbf-bam-quantifier/docs/content/_index.md

 {{< /columns >}}

-Takes a BAM file, a region definition and counts the reads.
+Take a BAM file, a region definition and counts the reads.

-Optional unique-molecular-identifier (UMI) based deduplication and cell barcode based quantification.
+Optional unique-molecular-identifier (UMI) based de-duplication and cell barcode based quantification.

 ## Example